degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes/1-type-annotations.md

 In this section, we will explore the basic features of Typed Racket's type system, type-annotating examples of previously untyped Racket code.

 * Type basic value definitions: e.g. the name of a person.

+   We'll start looking at some basic types in Typed Racket.
+First, let's type-annotate a definition for a person's     full name.

    ```racket
    (define full-name "John Smith")
    ```

+   We can type-annotate this definition by saying that `full-name` is a `String`.

    ```racket
    (: full-name String)